SebLKMa/HackersDelight/README.md

 Nmap done: 256 IP addresses (3 hosts up) scanned in 2.87 seconds
 ```

-3. What are ALL the open ports of victim?
+*3. What are ALL the open ports of victim?*
 ```sh
 $ nmap -p- 192.168.234.129
 Starting Nmap 7.80 ( https://nmap.org ) at 2020-06-26 05:35 EDT